For decades, a patient’s family health history has been a keystone to any wellness plan.

 A simple record of medical conditions your siblings, your parents, aunts, uncles and grandparents struggled with can help you and your doctor know what to watch for to keep you healthy.
 Like family health histories, genetic testing also offers people insights they otherwise might not have about their own health.

 Unfortunately there has often been a false division between family health histories and genetic testing where the approaches are portrayed as opposing alternatives.
-We’ve written about this before here and here.
 It’s an odd argument.
 No one would juxtapose the utility of a stethoscope against a thermometer.
 They are both useful in their own way.

 A new paper in PLoS Genetics by 23andMe shows that neither family health histories nor genetic testing is perfect in predicting health risks, but they each have their strengths.